ntaylorwss/pavlov/README.md

 This way you do not have to care about making shapes agree whatsoever.

 ## Exploration
-At the moment, there is 1 method of exploration provided by KerasGym:
+At the moment, there is 1 method of exploration provided by Pavlov:

 - Epsilon Greedy